plp13/qman/README.md

   alphabetically and organised by section
 - Pages for apropos and whatis results
 - Hyperlinks to other manual pages
-- Hyperlinks for URLs and email addresses (handled with xdg-open by default)
+- Hyperlinks for URLs and email addresses
 - In-page hyperlinks
 - A table of contents for each manual page
 - Incremental search for manual pages